 Gerry: I think that if you make good music, the people will come.
 I’ve heard the new singles from his upcoming album, and I love it because he’s still making good music.
 The new album took us eight years to do, and it came to a point where I was wondering if it was ever going to come out, or if he was worried about having a hit.
 I remember when the record company heard the album and weren’t that interested.
 They wanted him to make a second “The Way I See It“, even though Raphael wanted to go in a different direction.
 But once he let that kind of expectation go, things started flowing again.
 So I’ve always admired that he doesn’t chase trends or obsess over the label’s definition of commercial success, which is what real artists do.

 – But when you say true artists don’t chase hits, I don’t see that in the case of Michael Jackson.
-He was known for being obsessed with his commercial performance, and even left Quincy Jones for Teddy Riley in order to secure more hits, allegedly because he felt Quincy wasn’t getting the job done.
+He was known for being obsessed with his commercial performance, and even left Quincy Jones for people like Teddy Riley in order to secure more hits, allegedly because he felt Quincy wasn’t getting the job done.

 Gerry: I was close to that situation so I can speak on it a little.
 Michael felt he knew better about where he wanted to go, and Quincy didn’t want to do another album with him because Michael was bringing in music that he didn’t particularly like.
 Personally, I love the “Dangerous” album specifically because of Teddy’s involvement, but “History” was different.
 For that album, Michael had keyboard players lining up out of the studio in his attempt to catch a new sound that could sell records.
 He didn’t have someone like Quincy Jones to help him, who understood about arrangements and production, and I think it shows on that album.